ethangardner/py-keyword-extraction/README.md

 ### Required Arguments
 * `-i`, `--input` the name of the txt file containing the URLS
 * `-c`, `--content` the selector for the content region to parse
+* `-o`, `--output` the name of the file to be output.
+Acceptable formats are csv or json.

 ### Optional Arguments
-* `-o`, `--output` the name of the file to be output.
-Acceptable formats are csv or json. in the directory from which the script is run.

 * `-l`, `--length` the minimum length of each keyword returned by the script